 Extra Disneyland Trip Prep Tips

-Here are a few additional things to take care ahead of time to make sure your trip goes smoothly:
+Here are a few additional things to take care ahead of time to make sure your trip goes as smoothly as possible:

-Disneyland App – download this essential guide before your visit, which gives you ride wait times, online park tickets (important for skipping the ticket line), mobile food and drink ordering, dining info, character appearances and more.
+Disneyland App – download this essential guide before your visit, which gives you ride wait times, the ability to purchase park tickets (important for skipping the ticket line), MaxPass (mobile FP), mobile food ordering, dining info, character appearances and more.

 Dinning reservations – for popular dinning spots like character meals or sit-down dinning you can make reservations ahead of time (up to 60 days in advance).
 Restaurants that take reservations include Blue Bayou, Plaza Inn, Ola’s Cantina, Carnation Cafe, River Belle Terrace, and Cafe Orleans.
 For more dinning info, check out this Disneyland guide here.